joakim/ternary/readme.md

 In general, the functions lend themselves to a functional programming style.

-For example, arguments of `resolve` and `collapse` can be functions, allowing one to call the resolved function directly.
-They are also generic, allowing one to specify the type of its resolved values.
+Arguments of `resolve` and `collapse` can be functions, allowing one to call the resolved function directly.
+They are also generic, allowing one to specify the type of the resolved values.

 ```ts
 resolve<ApplicationHandler>(result, approve, reject, review)(application)